Cellphones can help keep our children safe but they can also make them more vulnerable in certain situations.

 When you're sharing these conditions with your son or daughter, remember that you'll always get better results by conveying a positive attitude about your confidence in them.
 Let them know that you feel they're able to handle the responsibility and that these guidelines are in place for their safety rather than as a way for you to be controlling.

 This set of rules is a list of basic suggestions.
-You know your child best and can modify your household's child cell phone rules based upon your own family dynamics.
+You know your child best and can modify your household's child cell phone rules based on your own family dynamics.
 You may even consider having your kid sign a cell phone contract committing to the rules before they can have their device.

 - Only give your phone number to people you know.
 Don't post your telephone number on social networks or any other public forum.

 - Ask before you download.
 Parents should know which apps their kids are using - they're not all safe.
 Plus, they often have in-app purchases which add up fast.

 - Tell a parent or trusted adult if you receive a text or photo that makes you uncomfortable and delete it immediately.
 Possession of inappropriate photos of minors is a felony.
 If another child texts you something even a little questionable, tell someone.

 - Keep your location private.
 Posting where you are, or where you plan to be at a certain time, puts you in a vulnerable position if a predator sees it.
 Keep in mind that many phone cameras use geolocation to identify where a photo is taken, so be sure this feature is turned off.

 - Tell a parent or teacher if you're being cyberbullied.
 This includes any type of threatening or intimidating message or social network post.